Mockingbird-prog/website/README.md

-This is a responsive website with HTML and CSS
+This is a responsive website with HTML,CSS and Javascript.